AyaanJaleel/Individual-project-Ecommerce/README.md

 # Individual-project-Ecommerce
-This is an E-commerce website built using JavaScript, and Node.js.
+This is an E-commerce website built using HTML, CSS, EJS, Node.js, and Mongoose.